deliveryhero/pd-ordercoffee-espresso-task/README.md

 This Repo contains the source code for the 'Mail Order Coffeeshop app'.
 The MailOrder Coffeeshop app was built for Android App test automation practice.
-My blog (URL) offers free posts and exercises to help you get started with UI Automation using the Espresso framework.

 ## Setup